BIKRAMSINGH1221/Education-Website/README.md

 JavaScript
 jQuery

 Ready to explore our responsive educational website?
-Visit the live demo (https://bikramsingh1221.github.io/Education-Website/)and start exploring today!
+Visit the live demo (https://bikramsingh1221.github.io/Education-Website/) and start exploring today!

 Thank you for your interest in our Responsive Educational Website project. 🚀